MOHANKUMAR-IT/MOHANKUMAR-IT/README.md

 - 👀 I’m interested in Computer technology as a whole and too curious to know what i find next.
 - 🌱 I’m currently learning Distributed Systems
-- 💞️ I’m looking to collaborate on programming side
+- 💞️ I’m looking to collaborate on software development
 - 📫 To reach me : mohankumarr2407@gmail.com